wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 1. Click "Cost Explorer" to launch Cost Explorer for "AWS Cost Management"

-1. For Daily views, in preferences, check "Hourly and Resource Level Data" which costs more money.
+1. For Daily views, in preferences, check "Hourly and Resource 1. <a target="_blank" href="?">Data" which costs more money.

 https://www.youtube.com/watch?v=NfONXHkTefA
 How do I use the AWS Cost and Usage Report?